The Healing Power of Pet Therapy

-To become part of the Pet Therapy team, dogs and their humans must be certified by Therapy Dogs International, Canine Companions for Independence, Delta Dogs or Therapy Dogs of Vermont.
+To become part of the Pet Therapy team, dogs and their humans must be certified by Therapy Dogs International, Canine Companions for Independence, Delta Dogs, Therapy Dogs of Vermont or Love on a Leash.
 Most dogs and their handlers take classes to prepare for two mandatory tests.
 These tests are the Canine Good Citizen Test and a Therapy Dog test.
 For more information on these classes and tests, contact the Clinton County Canine Club.

 Those who complete the certification process and pass both tests can become CVPH volunteers.
 That application process includes:

 - A background check

 - A health assessment (including a TB test)

 - Providing copies of certifications and vaccinations (for both the handler and the dog)